kovan-testnet/config/README.md

+# Connecting to the Kovan Testnet

 Kovoan requires the use of Parity's PoA Protocol.
 Ensure [Parity](https://github.com/ethcore/parity) is installed.

-# Non-Authorities (Regular Users)
+## Non-Authorities (Regular Users)

 Most users who want to interact with the Kovan chain simply need to run parity with the correct chain config:

 * Parity 1.5.5 or greater, use `parity --chain kovan`
 * For Parity 1.5.4 or less, use `parity --chain kovan-config.json`

-kovan-config.json file for kovan is in this repo.
+[kovan-config.json](https://github.com/kovan-testnet/config/blob/master/kovan-config.json) file for kovan is in this repo.

-# Authorities (Block Validators)
+## Authorities (Block Validators)

 Additionally, authorities need to have their keystores and decryption keys set up: